Last Updated on November 2, 2023

 Beyond, their amazing projects they also use sustainable fabrics like hemp, organic cotton, and recycled polyester.

 Remember what I said about running with cotton?
 Well, I was totally wrong.

 After trying Satva’s organic cotton leggings, I realized my old non-organic cotton leggings weren’t designed for action and HIIT.

 Satva has cracked the code.

-They’ve managed to master both high-tech exercise gear and organic natural fibers.
+They’ve managed to master both high-tech sustainable workout clothes and organic natural fibers.
 These leggings are the ones I’m honestly reaching for the most.